nicksergeant/leather/README.md

 #### Important!

-If you intend to use this instance securely, you must set the `HEROKU_DOMAIN` environment variable so that WebSocket connections are restricted to your domain:
+If you intend to use this instance securely, you must set the `HOSTNAME` environment variable so that WebSocket connections are restricted to your domain:

-`heroku config:set HEROKU_DOMAIN="<your-domain>"`
+`heroku config:set HOSTNAME="<your-domain>"`

-### Manual deploy to Heroku
+## Manual deploy to Heroku

 1. `heroku create <app-name>`
 2. `heroku buildpacks:set https://github.com/HashNuke/heroku-buildpack-elixir`